AmitCohen90/Trivia-game/Readme.md

 Running the Server
-Once you have installed the dependencies, you can start the server using the following command: npm start
+Once you have installed the dependencies, you can start the server using the following command:

+npm start

+After starting the server, navigate to http://localhost:3000 in your web browser to access the server.